-Severity of impact if risk were to materialise: 4/5 Overall importance (likelihood x severity): 16
+Severity of impact if risk were to materialise: 3/5 Overall importance (likelihood x severity): 6

 Approximately half our undergraduate students are classified as mature students who already hold a UK first degree.
 This cohort of students are not eligible for Student Financial support and are, therefore, at potentially higher risk of withdrawing due to external financial and familial pressures and are often less able to commit to a full undergraduate programme due to tuition fee costs.
-This has become more apparent over the last academic year with a drop in enrolments onto undergraduate programmes due to the wider economic situation.
-A number of higher-value bursaries (to reduce tuition fees) were offered as part of the 23/24 recruitment cycle to mitigate the risk of under-recruiting.

-In order to retain this demographic and maintain projected student numbers in the long term, continued provision of bursaries and scholarships to fully privately funded students remains central to our financial strategy and to our access and participation plan.
+In order to retain this demographic and maintain projected student numbers, continued provision of bursaries and scholarships to fully privately funded students remains central to our financial strategy and to our widening access and participation plan.